 Windows provide occupants with a visual connection to the outdoor environment; however, this visual connection is often compromised when occupants close window shading devices to increase indoor privacy or to facilitate activities related to the building space function.
 The study presented in this paper investigated the influence of factors such as program type, privacy setting, and window shading type on window shading preference.
 With an aim to expand blind use studies to healthcare, hospitality and educational building space functions, six pervasive building spaces were selected to be tested: two for each of the three space function categories.
 They were selected to be representative of spaces in the education, hospitality, and healthcare sectors and represent two levels of privacy.
 The first being 'high privacy' spaces with a maximum occupancy of two people at any given time, such as the hotel room, school counsellor's office, and dental clinic.
 The second being 'low privacy' spaces with a typical occupancy exceeding two people at any given time.
 This was done to test the hypothesis; 'building occupants prefer 'closed' window shading conditions in the 'high privacy' and 'open' in the 'low privacy' spaces.
-The authors acknowledge that the factors and program types investigated in future studies.
-The program types investigated in this study were selected to be representative of pervasive spaces in the healthcare, hospitality and educational sectors.
+The authors acknowledge that the factors and program types investigated in this pilot study are limited and additional factors and program types need to be investigated in future studies.
+The program types investigated in this study were selected to be representative of pervasive spaces in the ealthcare, hospitality and educational sectors.